Seed Grant Program for Multidisciplinary Research

 - Statement on the project’s goals in relation to human or economic development and potential benefits of the findings to a particular industry, community, or basic science

 - Description of the proposed methodology and the results expected from the project

 - Estimated timeline including estimated date of completion for each major step of the project

 - Explanation of how this project will help launch future proposals for external funds from private or public funding sources, programs, or agencies; it is expected that at least one proposal for external funding will be submitted within the year following the ending date of the grant

 - Conclusion focusing on the project’s unique features along with strengths of a multidisciplinary approach

+- The CoHS Research Committee will review and rank all funding applications to determine which proposals will be funded.
+Funding will be dependent on availability of funds.
 Award funds must be spent or encumbered by August 31 of the year the funds are awarded.

 - Multidisciplinary Research Seed Grant Proposal Cover Page

-Multidisciplinary Research Seed Grant Proposal Budget
+- Multidisciplinary Research Seed Grant Proposal Budget

-Multidisciplinary Seed Grant Interim/Final Report
+- Multidisciplinary Seed Grant Interim/Final Report